real-media-technic-staudacher/dev-docker/readme.md

 ## Whats Inside
  - Traefik as Reverse Proxy
- - [ONGOING] Step-CA for SSL Certificates
+ - Step-CA for SSL Certificates
  - Mailhog for Mail Catching

 ## Domains